TE logo

 • A referee report typically summarizes the paper in a couple of paragraphs.
 This lets the Editor know how you interpret the paper, and puts later comments in context.

-• The summary also clarifies whether everyone is on the same page.
+• The summary also indicates whether the paper content is conveyed effectively.
 If the paper is unclear, the referee may have missed some key element.

 2. The opinion